 From India, Thane

-All employment contracts are valid contracts but are in favour of employees.
+All employment contracts are valid contracts but are in favor of employees.
 Therefore, the decision is to be taken mainly by the employee and not by the employer.
 Yes, if the employer has suffered a loss due to this, he can claim reasonable compensation.
 In the absence of any quantifiable compensation, you can just ignore it.

 Madhu.T.K